 English rule steadily pushed paganism underground, even suppressing Celtic's native tongue, Gaelic, in Ireland, first in the area known as the Pale, and later with Brehon code throughout the rest of the country.
 But Samhain didn’t disappear.
 A modern version of the holiday is still celebrated with bonfires throughout Ireland.
 The holiday of Samhain is also practiced by modern Wiccans.

 When immigrants brought their traditional practices across the Atlantic, the holiday took root in the United States, and mixed with the Roman holiday Pomona day and the Mexican Day of the Dead, it created the modern-day Halloween.

 Though Samhain has enjoyed a lasting influence on mainstream culture, an important part of the celebration has been lost in the American version of the holiday.
 The opening of the barrier between worlds used to allow people to reflect on deceased loved ones.
 Though modern Halloween deals with graveyards and the walking dead, a focus on one’s own dearly departed is absent from the day.

 Looking to add a bit of Samhain spirit to your Halloween this year?
 Consider leaving a loaf of bread on your kitchen table.
 A traditional Samhain practice, the gesture is intended to welcome back dead loved ones, says Malone.
 “They want to give something to them to show they've remembered them," she says.
 But don't worry if you don't have a loaf handy.
 Any offering of food that is considered special to the family will do.

-Update: This post has been edited to clarify that the dish Colcannon would have been integrated into the holiday later, after potatoes were brought to Ireland from Peru.
+Update: This post has been edited to clarify that the dish Colcannon would have been integrated into the holiday only after potatoes were brought to Ireland from Peru.